markperdue/havocbot/README.rst

 Installation
 ------------

-Install the latest version from pip
+Install the latest version from pip:

 .. code:: bash